Bucks Fizz: Eurovision

-During rehearsals, a dance routine was devised for the song which went on to become famous for the moment where the girls' skirts are ripped off halfway through – only to reveal shorter skirts underneath.
-The routine itself was choreographed by Chrissie Wickham, a former member of dance troupe Hot Gossip, although Martin, Baker and Aston have all since laid claim to the skirt-rip idea, Martin had used a similar idea when 'Rags' had taken part in the earlier 'A Song for Europe' contest in 1977; subsequently performing the same routine on 'Top of the Pops' after failing to win the competition.
+During rehearsals, a dance routine was devised for the song which went on to become famous for the moment where the girls' skirts are ripped off halfway through – only to reveal shorter skirts underneath (in line with the part of the lyrics "... when you see some more").
+The routine itself was choreographed by Chrissie Wickham, a former member of dance troupe Hot Gossip, although Martin, Baker and Aston have all since laid claim to the skirt-rip idea, Martin had used a similar idea when Rags had taken part in the earlier A Song for Europe contest in 1977; subsequently performing the same routine on Top of the Pops after failing to win the competition.

 On 11 March, A Song for Europe took place with the then unknown Bucks Fizz competing against well-known act Liquid Gold, as well as Hill and Martin's own group, Gem.
 "Making Your Mind Up" became an easy winner and the group recorded the song with Hill as producer.
-Later in the month it was released as a single and entered the charts at No.24.
-By the time the contest was staged, the single had risen to No.2.
+Later in the month it was released as a single and entered the charts at No. 24.
+By the time the contest was staged, the single had risen to No. 2.

 On 4 April, Bucks Fizz represented United Kingdom in the 1981 Eurovision Song Contest, which was held in Dublin.
 Although they were favourites to win, the song faced stiff competition, and early votes were poor.
 Halfway through the voting process, Bucks Fizz took the lead, although they remained close throughout.
 Ultimately, Bucks Fizz won the contest by a margin of four points, beating Germany into second place.
-"Making Your Mind Up" became a major hit around the continent, reaching No.1 in the UK as well as eight other countries.
+"Making Your Mind Up" became a major hit around the continent, reaching No. 1 in the UK as well as eight other countries.
 It charted highly in other countries such as Australia, eventually selling four million copies worldwide.